-Below are some of the questions we’ve gathered from previous inquiries with their corresponding answers.
-If you have any questions or concerns that are not listed below, please don’t hesitate to give us a call or send us an email and we will do our best to answer them as soon as we can.
+Below are some questions we’ve gathered from previous inquiries with their corresponding answers.
+If you have any questions or concerns that are not listed below, please don’t hesitate to give as a call or send us an email and we will do our best to answer them as soon as we can.

 How much will my wedding cost?